 - Make sure you know who you’re reaching out to and address them by name so the appeal feels personal.

-- You may want to use donor segmentation to send custom appeals to different audiences based on how likely they are to give a certain amount.
+- You may want to use donor segmentation to send custom a custom fundraising appeal letter sample to different audiences based on how likely they are to give a certain amount.

 - If the person has made a previous donation, you’ll want to remind them of that and show the impact of that donation.